-Light that contains all visible Wavelengths is called white light and when white light passes through a solid geometric shape, all the visible spectrum is projected on the surface.
+Light that contains all visible Wavelengths is called white light.
+When white light passes through a solid geometric shape, all the visible spectrum is projected on the surface.
 When light hits a surface, a combination of wavelengths that are not absorbed are reflected back to our eyes.
 Our eyes report, to the brain, signals of these wavelengths.
-However, our visual system doesn't report the exact same wavelengths.
-The wavelengths go through a digestion process and the adjusted and combined signals are reported to the brain (R+G, R-G, Y-B).
+The wavelengths go through a digestion process and the adjusted and combined signals are reported to the brain.

 Our eyes respond to light through 2 main stages.
 At first the eye receptors receive the wavelengths and second our visual system interprets and modifies these signals before sending the message to the brain.
 This modification process is responsible for our unique and at times strange perception of color.